zumasys/docs/site/rover/release-notes/web/1-1-3/README.md

     - Addresses an issue with the part number dropdown not being initialized to the existing value when editing an existing ticket.

 - **Rover Portal**
+  - **Orders**
+    - Customer number is being passed in when doing a search for a part or price of a item.
 <PageFooter />